aerogear/charmil/CONTRIBUTING.md

 ## Development

+### Folder Structure
+Charmil repository contains a number of components that can be consumed independently.
+In the root directory, the following folders can be found:

+- **cli**  -command line tool for using charmil.
+- **core** - charmil SDK
+- **starter** - charmil starter template project
+- **validator** - validator and linter library to test cobra commands

 ### Running Charmil CLI Commands
 You can run the CLI commands files directly with go run.
 All commands and subcommands are in the ./pkg/cmd folder.
 ```bash